RivasSam/Landing-Page-TOP/README.md

 # Landing-Page-TOP
-It is a landing page tha was made as an assignment of the odin project
+It is a landing page that was made as an assignment of the odin project